 Quiet times in business…

 Quieter times are a bit of a double-edged sword for small business owners.
 When you are busy you yearn for a quiet week, so you can finally feel in charge again and get everything settled down.

-But as soon as it’s quiet you start worrying how long business is going to be slow and what caused this sudden drop.
+But as soon as it’s quiet, you start worrying about how long business is going to be slow and what caused this sudden drop.
 Especially seeing that our biggest priorities for keeping the business running are a healthy cash flow and attracting new customers.

 So what to do when fewer clients call or customers don’t flock to your online shop as much as usual?
 Let’s have a look at how you can boost your small business in quiet times.

 …And what to do about it

 1. Boost your marketing

 Especially in quiet times, we have to be even more active when it comes to attracting new business.
 Counter-intuitive as it may be when your bank account looks a little lost and you don’t know when the next cash comes in.